 Building a Movement in the Southeast: LGBT Collections in MARBL

-When: Aug.
-19, 2013 - May 16, 2014
+When: Oct.
+8, 2013 - Nov.
+2, 2014

-In discussing the original exhibit, co-curator Randy Gue said, “We are excited that MARBL’s LGBT collections continue to grow,” Gue says.
-“This exhibit is a great way to highlight the depth and breadth of these materials.
+In discussing the original exhibit, co-curator Randy Gue said, “We are excited that MARBL’s LGBT collections continue to grow.
+This exhibit is a great way to highlight the depth and breadth of these materials.
 MARBL has held some of these collections for years and some of them are new.
 ‘Building a Movement in the Southeast’ gives these materials the attention they deserve, and it highlights the close relationship between our LGBT collections and our collections that document the history of Atlanta and social justice movements.”

 The exhibit spotlights materials from the MARBL collections of activist Jesse Peel, playwright and activist Rebecca Ranson, the National Association of Black and White Men Together, The American Music Show, AID Atlanta, the Atlanta Lesbian Feminist Alliance (ALFA) and the Emory University Archives in addition to selected covers from an extensive collection of more than 900 gay paperbacks dating from the 1960s and 1970s.

 Exhibit Opening Wednesday, October 8, 2014

 Visitors are welcome to view this small exhibit at any time when the DUC is open.
 The exhibit opens in anticipation of the 44th Annual Pride Festival in Atlanta (October 11–12, 2014).